Element-wise minimum of array elements.

 LAX-backend implementation of

 Compare two arrays and returns a new array containing the element-wise minima.
-If one of the elements being compared is a NaN, then the non-nan element is returned.
+If one of the elements being compared is a NaN, then that element is returned.
 If both elements are NaNs then the first is returned.
 The latter distinction is important for complex NaNs, which are defined as at least one of the real or imaginary parts being a NaN.
-The net effect is that NaNs are ignored when possible.
+The net effect is that NaNs are propagated.

 x2 (x1,) – The arrays holding the elements to be compared.
 If